 - reduce the risk of being sick after your procedure

-When it’s time for your procedure, you will be taken to the anaesthetic room next to the operating theatre.
-Your anaesthetist will insert a fine, plastic tube (called a cannula) into one of your veins, usually on the back of your hand.
-This causes a sharp sensation, like an injection, which passes quickly.
-The cannula allows your anaesthetist to give you medicines and fluids without repeated injections.
+When it’s time for your procedure, you’ll be taken to the anaesthetic room next to the operating theatre.
+Your anaesthetist will insert a fine, plastic tube (called a cannula) into one of your veins, usually on the back of your hand or arm.
+This causes a sharp sensation, like an injection, but it passes quickly.
+Having a cannula means you won’t have to have a separate injection each time your anaesthetist needs to give you medicines or fluids.

-Your anaesthetist will usually give you the anaesthetic drug through the cannula.
+Your anaesthetist will usually give you the anaesthetic medicine through a cannula (thin, plastic tube) into a vein.
 Within a minute or so, you will fall asleep and won’t wake up until after your procedure.
-Alternatively, your anaesthetist may ask you to breathe in anaesthetic gases and oxygen through a mask.
-Your anaesthetist will stay with you throughout your procedure.
+Alternatively (or as well as), your anaesthetist may ask you to breathe in anaesthetic gases and oxygen through a mask.
+Once you’re asleep you may have a tube placed in your mouth to help you breathe during your procedure.

-As well as giving you more of the anaesthetic drug while you’re asleep, your anaesthetist may give you the following.
+As well as giving you more anaesthetic medicines while you’re asleep, your anaesthetist may give you the following.

-- Oxygen (via the tube in your mouth).
+- Oxygen (via a tube in your mouth).

-- Strong painkillers to prevent pain after your procedure.
+- Strong painkillers to prevent pain during and after your procedure.